How does FSANZ ensure GM foods are safe?

 FSANZ has established a rigorous and transparent process for assessing the safety of GM foods.
 The safety assessment is undertaken in accordance with internationally established scientific principles and guidelines developed through the work of the Organisation for Economic Cooperation and Development (OECD), Food and Agriculture Organization (FAO) of the United Nations, World Health Organization (WHO) and the Codex Alimentarius Commission.

 The data requirements to guide the safety assessment are provided in Guideline 3.5.1 of the Application Handbook and additional information on these data requirements is provided in Part 2.3 (GM Applications – Additional Information) of the Application Handbook.
-The safety assessment process used by FSANZ is described in detail in a booklet “Safety Assessment of Genetically Modified Foods”, that is currently being updated.
+The safety assessment process used by FSANZ is described in detail in a booklet “Safety Assessment of Genetically Modified Foods”.

 FSANZ conducts a thorough safety assessment of all GM foods before they are allowed in the food supply.
 This assessment ensures that any approved GM foods are as safe and nutritious as comparable conventional foods already in the Australian and New Zealand food supply.